 Additionally, travel dog bowls are foldable and collapsible.
 They also hold water and food pretty well without folding in.
 Typically, they are made of polyester but you’ll likely find other options made of simple fabrics like nylon and plastic.
 Generally, they’re rigid and water-resistant.
 They’re also cheap.

-It has a food compartment; portable; foldable and collapsible; hold water and food pretty well; rigid and water-resistant and also cheap.
+It has a food compartment; portable; foldable and collapsible; holds water and food pretty well; is rigid and water-resistant and is also cheap.

 It’s difficult to clean up once it gets dirty.

 Like travel dog bowls, silicone bowls can be folded and collapsed.
 However, they’re only made for feeding not storing food.
 Anyhow, they’re very convenient and easy to pack.
 Many comes with clip attachments for easy carrying.
 Additionally, their height is adjustable.
 Well, somewhat because as it opens and folds just like an accordion.